WICG/background-sync/explainer.md

     event.waitUntil(fetchAndCacheLatestNews());
   }
   else {
-    // known sync, may be old, best to unregister event.registration.unregister();
+    // unknown sync, may be old, best to unregister event.registration.unregister();
   }
 });